Jimmy Herring: Career

 On August 21, 2012, Jimmy Herring released Subject to Change Without Notice, his second solo album on Abstract Logix.
 The album received rave reviews and was produced by John Keane who is well known for producing albums for Widespread Panic, R.E.M, The Indigo Girls among others.

 Jimmy Herring was also on the cover of Guitar Player Magazine the very same year.
 He toured the album extensively in the United States during the Fall of 2012 with Jeff Sipe, Neal Fountain and Matt Slocum.

 In 2013, Jimmy Herring, Wayne Krantz, Michael Landau, Etienne Mbappe and Keith Carlock started a band called The Ringers.
-The idea of this five musicians to form this unique band came from Abstract Logix Founder and Producer Souvik Dutta.
-They went to perform five concerts in USA to a wonderful response.
+The idea came from Abstract Logix Founder and Producer Souvik Dutta.
+The group performed five concerts in the United States.

 The Ringers returned in 2014 performing fourteen concerts in January and February, this time with drummer Gary Novak.

 In 2017, Jimmy Herring formed The Invisible Whip with Jeff Sipe on drums, Jason Crosby on violin and Rhodes, Kevin Scott on bass, Matt Slocum on Organ.
 They performed 50 shows, which includes co-billing with John McLaughlin on his farewell American Tour.

 In 2018, Abstract Logix released Live in San Francisco, a live album from John McLaughlin and Jimmy Herring's co-bill tour from the year prior.

 On May 26, 2018, Jimmy Herring played guitar with The Dave Matthews Band in Atlanta, Georgia.
 He joined the band on stage for the songs Satellite and #41 where he again displayed his smooth playing style and warmth on the guitar.

 In 2019, Jimmy Herring formed The 5 of 7, featuring Kevin Scott on bass, Matt Slocum on keys, Darren Stanley on drums and Rick Lollar on voice and guitar.

 On July 21, 2024, Widespread Panic announced on social media that Herring had been diagnosed with stage 1 tonsil cancer.